Fred Haise

 Fred Wallace Haise Jr. (/heɪz/ HAYZ-'; born November 14, 1933) is an American former NASA astronaut, engineer, fighter pilot with the U.S. Marine Corps and U.S. Air Force, and a test pilot.
-He is one of only 24 people to have flown to the Moon, having flown as Lunar Module Pilot on Apollo 13.
-He was to have been the sixth person to walk on the Moon, but the Apollo 13 landing mission was aborted en route.

-Haise went on to fly five Space Shuttle Approach and Landing Tests in 1977, and retired from NASA in 1979.
+He is one of 24 people to have flown to the Moon, having served as Lunar Module pilot on Apollo 13.
+He was to have been the sixth person to walk on the Moon, but the Apollo 13 landing was aborted en route.
+Haise flew five Space Shuttle Approach and Landing Tests in 1977.
+He retired from NASA in 1979.
+He is the last surviving crew member of Apollo 13 and the last surviving Apollo astronaut that flew to the moon without landing.